RFL Championship: Reserve League

 In 2014 and 2015 Super League clubs were unhappy with the Dual registration system and wanted to form an Under 23 reserve leagues between the Under 19s and 1st team.
 Wigan, Warrington and St Helens were the first teams to propose the return of the reserve league where players could move from the under 19s and play with professional players before playing in the 1st team.
 A reserve league was set up in 2016 with a mixture of Super League, Championship and League 1 teams.

 Dual registration

 Clubs in both the Super League and the Championships benefit from the new dual registration system which was introduced for the 2013 season.
 The new system is intended to complement the existing player loan system.

 Dual registration refers to an arrangement between clubs whereby a player continues to be registered to his current Super League club and is also registered to play for a club in the Championship.
-The system is aimed at young Super League players who are thought to be not quite ready to make the step up to ‘week in, week out’ Super League first team duties but for whom first team match experience is likely to be beneficial for their development.

-Only Super League players can be dual registered and the receiving club must be a club in the Championships, meaning that Super League to Super League club dual registrations are not available.

-A dual registered player will be eligible to play and train with both clubs in a format agreed between the clubs, subject to registration, salary cap and competition eligibility rules.

-The player is restricted to playing in one fixture per scheduled round of fixtures in any given week and would not be eligible to play for his Super League club on a Thursday and in a Championship fixture at the weekend, for example.

-A receiving club will be limited to a total of five dual registered players per matchday squad.
+The dual registration scheme was abandoned in 2025.